dcrapis/oceandao-wiki/Home.md

 Funding is for projects of these types:
 - Build / improve applications or integrations to Ocean
-- Outreach / community (grants don't need to be technical in nature)
+- Outreach / community / spread awareness (grants don't need to be technical in nature)
 - Unleash data
 - Build / improve core Ocean software
 - Improvements to OceanDAO